 "I didn't mean them."
-Josh had walked into the kitchen to find Sam leaning over the sink, his hands gripping the edge.
+Josh had walked into the kitchen to find Sam leaning over the sink.
 "I don't know why I said those things.
 I don't know why I wanted to hurt you like that."

 Sam looked up at Josh and shrugged.
 "Well don't ask me, I don't why you'd want to either."